Satyapal

-Satyapal (11 May 1885 — 18 April 1954) was a physician and political leader in Punjab, British India, who was arrested along with Saifuddin Kitchlew on 10 April 1919, three days before the Jallianwala Bagh massacre.
+Satyapal also known as Dr Satya Pal (11 May 1885 — 18 April 1954) was a physician and political leader in Punjab, British India, who was arrested along with Saifuddin Kitchlew on 10 April 1919, three days before the Jallianwala Bagh massacre.

 Early life

 Satyapal was educated at Peterhouse, Cambridge, where he was a friend of Jawaharlal Nehru.
 On 17 September 1915, during the First World War, he received a temporary King's Commission as a lieutenant in the Indian Medical Service, serving with distinction.
 For unspecified reasons, he relinquished his commission with effect from 16 September 1916, and upon return to India and following the Rowlatt Act he became active in the movement of non-cooperation and non-violent resistance to British rule.

-He was married to Gian Devi and had a successful practice in the old part of the city of Amritsar.
+He was married to Gian Devi.
+He had a successful practice in the old part of the city of Amritsar.